Welcome to the collaborative space for AERA Action Research Special Interest Group!

 If you are new to google sites, there are two videos to help you learn how to work in google sites:

+2) learn how to use this site-- they are both short and watching these videos will help you become an expert.
 Once the site is shared with you, you can start the process by selecting members and adding your name and information to the contact list.
 If you want to see some of the places were action research is being done, take a look at the Action Research World Map.
 Derrel Fincher, our map keeper has created a google map with many of our sites.
 If you don't see your favorite center for action research listed, contact Derrel.
 It would be great to have the globe covered with markers.
 Also you are welcome to use this site as a place to keep information about your action research activities.
 You are welcome to create your entry in the Action Research World.

 We have also create a space for planning for AERA meetings.

 We have information on the the 2016 AERA AR SIG sessions that will help you find sessions that will be of interest to our community.

 You can also find information about past sessions on this wiki-website and add your materials.